HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     - The interface displays features that allows you to edit media asset metadata (for example, `Title` and `Description`) and user access control (for example, Access) of the new or existing collection the rich media asset is uploaded to.
 For more information, see [Manage collections](manage_collections.md).

-    - To upload folders without drag-and-drop, you must manually create collections and upload assets using the **Upload** button.
+    - To upload folders without using drag-and-drop, you must [manually create collections](#uploading-rich-media-assets) and upload assets using the **Upload** button.